For the environment

 DOC provides a variety of online resources for businesses wanting to enter the tourism market, or businesses wishing to commercially operate within DOC-managed conservation land.
 DOC also provides opportunities to form partnerships with private businesses on particular environmental projects or initiatives.

-Environmental Risk Management Authority (ERMA) New Zealand’s purpose is to safeguard people and the environment by regulating the introduction and use of hazardous substances and new organisms under the Hazardous Substances and New Organisms (HSNO) Act.
-ERMA regulates the importation, development and use of plants, animals and other new organisms including genetically modified organisms.
+Environmental Protection Authority's (EPA) purpose is to safeguard people and the environment by regulating the introduction and use of hazardous substances and new organisms under the Hazardous Substances and New Organisms (HSNO) Act.
+EPA regulates the importation, development and use of plants, animals and other new organisms including genetically modified organisms.

 The Energy Efficiency and Conservation Authority (EECA) is a Crown entity that encourages, supports and promotes energy efficiency, energy conservation, and the use of renewable sources of energy.
 EECA sets and monitors minimum energy performance standards and mandatory energy rating labels for a range of products including vehicles.